• Skip to main content

 Close up on a pile of vegan peanut sauce noodles in a bowl with veggies.

-• In process picture: showing a peanut sauce that's pouring over a bowl with noodles and veggies.
+Pouring a peanut butter sauce over a bowl of noodles and fresh veggies.

 • To prevent the noodles from becoming too soft, don't forget to run them under cold water.
-They will get sticky if they stay in the colander for too long, so I usually just run them under cold water once more just before tossing with the sauce.
+They will get sticky if they stay in the colander for too long, so I usually just run the noodles under cold water once more just before tossing with the sauce.

 • Use pre-chopped veggies to speed up this recipe.
 I love these bagged sticks of carrots, I used them all the time and they would work well with this meal.
 I would avoid using frozen+thaw veggies as they would become too soft for this kind of meal.